brihernandez/GunsAndBullets/README.md

 # Guns and Bullets
-I frequently end up going to the most recent project I've created, then gutting the gun and bullet components to re-use only the basics of it.
-After that, I build upon those simplified components as I tailor them to what I'm working on.

-This project is a set of generic gun and bullet components.
-They don't do a whole lot and are meant only as starting points for something more complex.
+This project is a set of generic gun and bullet components to be futher expanded upon for specific projects.
 They are designed around my usual use case of fast moving bullets fired from vehicles.

+The goal of this project was to create a sort of "canonical" version of bullet and gun code that I so frequently write and rewrite.
+Rather than constantly pulling and gutting code from old projects, it'd be nice to have a single package that I can just import.

 ![Guns](Screenshots/guns.gif)